What 3D printers do you “currently” recommend?

 Build Surface: 250 mm x 210 mm

 The Prusa MK4 is the highest quality, non-commercial 3D printer and has been for some time.
 Prusa has amazing customer service and support.
 The printer also has some great features that make printing easy – the most prominent is a removable, flexible build plate that makes it easy to detach the print once finished.
 You can purchase the Prusa in kit form or fully assembled.
-I recommend that you purchase the kit – not just for the cost savings.
+I recommend you purchase the kit – not just for the cost savings.
 Once you’ve assembled the kit, you’ll be much more confident maintaining the printer going forward because you’ll know it inside and out.
 This video shows Stephan and CNC Kitchen reviewing the MK4.

-If you’re going to be printing items that are smaller than a keyguard – like our Bliss Tactile Symbols – you can’t go wrong with the Prusa Mini 3D-printer:
+If you’re going to be printing items that are smaller than a keyguard – like our Bliss Tactile Symbols – you can’t go wrong with the Prusa Mini 3D printer:

 The printer has a print surface that is 180 mm by 180 mm.
 It does have a Bowden tube for delivering filament to the hot end but you’ll be doing most of your printing with PLA rather than a flexible filament.
 My guess is that it does a reasonable job of printing TPU as well.
 The printer can be purchased in kit form for $349 and in “almost completely assembled” form for $399.
 In this case, I’d suggest you just pay the extra $40 and save yourself the rest of the assembly.